ORNL/DataFed/doc_source/source/system/introduction.rst

 Traditional scientific data management systems (SDMS) are restricted to individual organizations or a small number of organizations connected via a "virtual organization" (VO) configuration.
 These systems typically support domain-specific and predetermined data workflows that cannot be readily applied to other domains or applications.
-Unlike SDMSs, data cataloging systems provide access to static datasets and usually only support HTTP data transfers - limiting the size of datasets that can be served.
+On the other hand, data cataloging systems are typically single-site and provide access to static datasets.
+Also catalogs usually only support HTTP data transfers, thus limiting the size of datasets that can be served.
+Neither SDMSs nor cataloging systems can easily scale-out to accommodate large numbers of users across multiple organizations.

 DataFed provides a combination of the features and benefits of both SDMSs and data cataloging services while also supporting big data.
 For example, DataFed provides storage and access to structured and unstructured